Isaac Hasius Pocket Watch

 Harleem was a major watchmaking center in the Netherlands at the time this early watch was made by Isaac Hasius in about 1685.
 Hasius (1669-1747) became free of the St. Luke's Corporation (where clockmakers belonged) in 1690 and was Master of the guild several times (Plomp).
 The watch is typical of the very high quality and intricate finishing that early Dutch watches are known for.
 It was acquired from Cogs & Pieces, a specialist dealer located in England.
 Although there were a series of wars between England and the Dutch Republic during the 17th century, it appears that the borders were fairly fluid when it came to trade and work, and some makers had shops in both countries.
 What we think of today as an "early English” looking watch was aesthetically very similar to Dutch (and German) watches at this time.

 Dutch Watch by Hasius

 Circa 1685, gilt-brass verge and fusee movement signed Isaac Hasius, Haarlem in outward facing script.
 No serial number.
-Intricate pierced and engraved large balance table depicting foliage and flowers with an integrated swirl perhaps intended to highlight that the watch contains the latest balance spring technology (invented by Christiaan Huygens about 10 years prior).
-Silver fast - slow regulator.
-Four very fine and ornate pierced pillars and decorative fusee stop-work foot.
-Balance foot with no rimmed edge, an indication of an early watch.
+Intricate pierced and engraved large balance table depicting foliage and flowers with an integrated swirl perhaps intended to highlight that the watch contains the latest technology, the balance spring that was invented by Christiaan Huygens about 10 years prior in 1675.